 Do you have flabby arms (aka “bat wings”), and want to get rid of them?

-In this guide, I’ll cover everything you need to know to lose fat in the back of your arms.
+In this guide, I’ll cover everything you need to know on how to lose arm fat.

 Specifically, you’ll learn:

-- effective arm exercises you can do at home or at the gym to get rid of bat wings,
+- 13 arm exercises you can do at home,

-- and a simple workout to help tighten flabby triceps.
+- and a simple workout to help target flabby arms.

 Let’s dive right in.